2 Female Native Doctors to Hold 7-Day WhatsApp Training on WhatsApp, Nigerians React to Fee Attached

 The training fee was pegged at N20k.
 As seen on the flyer, the native doctor, who had gone viral for seeking a second wife for her husband, would host the training sessions with another traditionalist named Chiuwa Ifechimzurum.

-Some people expressed interest to take part in the training but were discouraged by the price attached.
+Some people expressed interest in taking part in the training but were discouraged by the price attached.

 Nigerians react as 2 female native doctors organise WhatsApp training to teach people